Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

-In order to comply with the Ditto Protocol, a protocol message must consist of
+To comply with the Ditto Protocol, a message must contain:

 application/vnd.eclipse.ditto+json